 Still Not Sure Where to Start?
 Contact Frogbridge Picnics & Events for Support

 An outdoor company picnic is the perfect opportunity for everyone at the office to take a break and feel appreciated for all that they do.
-Planning this by yourself might seem overwhelming, which is why the team at Frogbridge Picnic & Events is here to alleviate any of the troubles you have.
+Planning this by yourself might seem overwhelming, which is why our Central NJ corporate event venues is here to alleviate any of the troubles you have.

 When you choose to host your outdoor corporate event or company picnic at Frogbridge Events, our devoted event planners will help with the details to make your event an exceptional one.
 From building the ideal menu to creating a personalized website, our comprehensive planning process provides an incomparable and care-free experience for your corporate event or company picnic.
 To start planning your company picnic at Frogbridge, please complete our contact form or call our office today at (609) 208-9475.